 This subtle way of communicating through body language is a way that your cat is telling you they are relaxed and content and is like when a human gives a soft, warm smile.
 Studies even show that you can bond with your cat by slow blinking back at them.

 These studies showed that most cats will respond to a human’s slow blink at them with one in return.
-They are even more likely to approach an unknown person that slowly blinks at them since it is reflecting the contentment and peace they reflect through this behavior.
+They are even more likely to approach an unknown person that slowly blinks at them since it is reflecting the contentment and peace they feel through this behavior.

 Having your cat exhibit this behavior with you is a true sign that they trust you and feel affection toward you.
 Doing it back and forth is a way of sharing those affections and forming a stronger bond and rapport with your cat.
-Make sure to keep your body language calm and be stress-free when trying this, cats are great at picking up on your energy.
+Make sure to keep your body language calm and be stress-free when trying this as cats are great at picking up on your energy.

 A direct stare with erect ears is threatening and a sign of possible confrontation.
 This goes for many mammals.
 If you notice that a cat is staring intensely at you with quick, almost undetectable blinks, this could mean they are feeling threatened by you or are being threatened toward you.